ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ### Applications' authentication

-In the case of our favored specification for apps' UIDs using ENS, we can authenticate the app through ens resolution.
+In the case of our favored specification for applications' UIDs using ENS, we can authenticate the application through ENS resolution.
-The ENS can also allow to register and resolve metadata for the app such as `url`, and other parameters.
+The ENS can also allow to register and resolve metadata for the application such as `url`, and other parameters.

 If we use for instance this resolver profile defined in [EIP 634](https://eips.ethereum.org/EIPS/eip-634) which permits the lookup of arbitrary key-value text data, we can for instance use the key `url` to point to a website.